Applying for a Private or Alternative Loan

 The Office of Financial Aid encourages first-time borrowers to begin the private loan preapproval process early, as this allows time to resolve any issues on your credit report and to secure a co-signer for the loan, if necessary.
 Generally, credit checks for private educational loans are more stringent than the credit check for the Federal Direct Graduate PLUS Loan.
 Therefore, students with credit issues may find it easier to obtain credit approval for a Direct Grad PLUS Loan.
 Additionally, students planning to pursue a career in public interest legal work should consider borrowing through the Federal Direct Graduate PLUS Loan instead of through a private loan, since federal loan debt can be forgiven after ten years in public interest work through the public interest loan forgiveness provision of the College Cost Reduction and Access Act.

-Students should apply for a private educational loan after receiving their award letter from Suffolk University Law School, in order to determine the loan amount to request.
+Students should apply for a private educational loan after receiving their award letter and billing statement from Suffolk University Law School, in order to determine the loan amount to request.
 The Office of Financial Aid encourages students to review their budget and borrow conservatively.
 To apply, contact your preferred lender directly to complete the loan application.
-Once an application is approved the lender will send a request for certification to the Office of Financial Aid.
+Borrowers should note loan applications will be certified for your entire academic year enrollment period only, and will not be certified by semester.
+Borrowers should plan for their entire acacademic year needs when submitting an application.
+Once an application is approved, the lender will send a request for certification to the Office of Financial Aid.
 Once the loan is certified you will receive a revised award letter which reflects the addition of the new loan.
 Suffolk University Law School will process private educational loans through any lender.

 Important Things to Consider When Applying for a Private Educational Loan: